whscienceteacher/whscienceteacher.github.io/physics.md

 [Pendulum](/pendulum/) - **Lab/Phenomenon** - Change the mass and string length of a pendulum and watch it swing.
 Height and velocity shown on screen.
 Students can measure the period by hand with a built in stopwatch.
 Data can be exported as csv.
 Also available [with damping](/pendulumdamped/) and in a [simpler version](/pendulumsimple/) without velocity and data export.

-[Relative Car Velocity](/relativecarvelocity/) - **Physics** - Change the velocity of a car and a truck to be faster/slower and forward/back.
+[Relative Car Velocity](/relativecarvelocity/) - **Lab/Phenomenon** - Change the velocity of a car and a truck to be faster/slower and forward/back.
 The app shows a table showing the velocity vs. time of each vehicle and the relative velocity.
 See [Velocity Table Graph Relative](/distancetablegraph/) for a drag and drop version with a graph.

 [Roller Coaster Motion](/rollercoastermotion/) - **Lab/Phenomenon** - Change the angle of the slope and initial of a roller coaster.
 Record and download position, velocities, and acceleration.
 Data is also shown as graphs on screen.
 Also comes in a [version without acceleration data](/rollercoastermotion/dv/) if you want students to find acceleration themselves.

+[Sleigher](/sleigher/) - **Game** - Silly game of delivering presents.
+Players compete to try and land their sleigh on the house by changing its launch angle and velocity.

+[VectARRR](/vectarrr/) - **Game** - Silly digital board game.
+Learn vector addition/subtraction on the high seas.
+Race to the island with the buried treasure by adding and subtracting from the available vectors.
+X marks the spot.
+AAARRRR!

-[Velocity Table Graph Simple](/distancetablegraph/) - **Physics** - Drag and drop a truck and see its velocity vs time data.
+[Velocity Table Graph Simple](/distancetablegraph/) - **Lab/Phenomenon** - Drag and drop a truck and see its velocity vs time data.
 Visualize the data as a graph and table.
 Students can download the data as a csv.
 See also [Velocity Table Graph Relative](/velocitytablegraph/relative/) that adds a car so see relative velocities.

-[Velocity Table Graph Relative](/distancetablegraph/) - **Physics** - Drag and drop a truck as a car drives from behind and see each vehicle’s velocity vs time as well as the relative velocity.
+[Velocity Table Graph Relative](/distancetablegraph/) - **Lab/Phenomenon** - Drag and drop a truck as a car drives from behind and see each vehicle’s velocity vs time as well as the relative velocity.
 Visualize the data as a graph and table.
 Students can download the data as a csv.
 See also [Velocity Table Graph Simple](/velocitytablegraph/simple/) with only the truck.

 [Velocity and Acceleration Example](/examples/vanda/) - **Measurement/Problem** - Shows dots moving to demonstrate what it means to have velocity with or without acceleration in different directions.
 All use "positive is to the right and negative is to the left" as a frame of reference.
 If you add [#numbers](/examples/vanda/#numbers) on the end it shows numbers for the velocity and acceleration (no units since on the screen it is arbitrary).
 There is also a version that includes an object [moving in a cicle](/examples/vanda/circle).